Xiang-Zhang-98/Xiang-Zhang-98.github.io/content/_index.md

 I'm a fifth-year Ph.D. student in Robotics at the [University of California, Berkeley](https://www.berkeley.edu).
 I work with [Prof. Masayoshi Tomizuka](https://me.berkeley.edu/people/masayoshi-tomizuka/) in the [Mechanical Systems Control (MSC) Laboratory](https://msc.berkeley.edu/).

-My research interest lies in the interdisciplinary combination of robotics, artificial intelligence (AI), and control theories with applications to **robot contact-rich manipulation**, **robot skill learning**, and **learning/optimization-based compliance control**.
+My research interest lies in the interdisciplinary combination of robotics, artificial intelligence (AI), and control theories with applications to robot contact-rich manipulation, robot skill learning, and learning for control.

 ---
 #### News